A Project is a logical collection of Ansible playbooks, represented in the controller.

 For the purpose of this Quick Start Guide, leave the default demo project as is.
 But to edit the default project later - from the Details tab, click Edit, or from the Projects list view, click the Edit () button next to the project name to edit the appropriate details, then save your changes.

-Before this project can be used in a job template, you must manually start an SCM sync for this project.
+If you want to fetch the project for latest changes, you can manually start an SCM sync for this project.
 Update the SCM-based demo project from the Details tab, click Sync, or from the Projects list view, click the Sync () button next to the project name.